Talk deep into the night.

 - Over the Rhine, "Born"

 Those lyrics say a lot about what I seek in my friendships and relationships.
 I tend to be drawn to one-on-one gatherings in which conversations achieve depth and emotion and in which I learn a bit about what in life drives and excites and saddens and frustrates my conversation partner.
 I seek out friends for life and put little effort into expanding my list of mere acquaintances.

 Examples of what catches my eye, piques my interest, and warms my heart: The seasons and changing weather.
 The way the light of day and the dark of night can feel so different from one day to the next.
-Curling up to watch a movie with my cat, a blanket, and a partner.
+Curling up to watch a good movie.
 A long brunch date with a good friend.
 Taking a moment to appreciate the intense hue of a deep red wine or an earthy whiskey.
 The patterns of light drawn by the sun as it comes in my windows in the early morning.
-Climbing into bed with freshly laundered sheets - especially if there is a thunderstorm raging outside and the man I love already there warming the sheets.
+Climbing into bed with freshly laundered sheets - especially if there is an autumnal thunderstorm raging outside and the man I love already there warming the sheets.